Jump to section

 Returning to the example of my coaching client, when I asked her why she thought so many projects were escalating to her, she was uncertain.
 She said she had been reinforcing the importance of communicating project status at weekly staff meetings, but nothing had changed.
 I asked her a simple coaching question: “Have you asked them why nothing has changed?”
 She realized that she had been communicating to her team but not yet listening to them.

 This led her to initiate a new conversation with the team during which they said they did not have enough time to write the project status updates.
 As a result, everyone bought into the agreement of blocking time on Monday afternoon for weekly communications to internal stakeholders.
-All staff would use the time period of 2:00-3:00pm on Mondays to write and send project status updates, and no other meetings would be allowed at that time.
+All staff would use the designated time period to write and send project status updates, and no other meetings would be allowed at that time.

 - Decide on the goal-tracking process, and who is responsible for tracking what.